Ideas-on-Stage/ideasonstage.com/content/news/2022-08-16-how_to_make_your_message_relevant_to_your_audience.en.md

 Before you do anything else, you need to take some time and ask yourself some questions about these three areas.

-My colleague Phil Waknell has an excellent and more detailed summary of the sorts of questions you might want to consider in his book *Business Presentation Revolution*.
+My colleague Phil Waknell has an excellent and more detailed summary of the sorts of questions you might want to consider in his book [Business Presentation Revolution.](https://www.ideasonstage.com/business-presentation-revolution/book/)

 However, here’s a summary of some of the most important questions.